MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

 ## Rollout Plan

-- There will be a boolean system variable called `RBAC_CHECKS_ENABLED` that can be toggled by any superuser.
-The flag will determine whether the Coordinator checks role privileges before executing commands.
-- Existing environments will default to `false`, however new environments will default to `true`.
-- All new SQL commands will be available to all users.
-The SQL commands will update user privileges, but emit a notice if `RBAC_CHECK_ENABLED` is disabled.
-- Organizations can set up all the existing roles with their desired privileges and then toggle `RBAC_CHECKS_ENABLED` on and off to test that roles are set up properly.
-- A user role called `mz_default_owner` will be created in all existing deployments.
-A migrations will assign `mz_default_owner` as the owner of all existing objects.
+A user role called `mz_default_owner` will be created in all existing deployments.
+A migrations will assign `mz_default_owner` as the owner of all existing unowned objects.
 Superusers will be able to re-assign ownership for all of these objects.

+As we develop RBAC we will roll out the following three parameters:

+  - A system parameter called "enable_ld_rbac_checks".
+This parameter will only be able to be set by Launch Darkly, no users can toggle this parameter.
+When this is off, then no user can enable RBAC.
+When this is on, then a user can enable RBAC through one of the other parameters.
+This acts as a global off switch for RBAC in case we ever need to ensure that RBAC is off for a customer.
+  - A system parameter called "enable_rbac_checks".
+This parameter can be set by any superuser.
+When this is on, then RBAC is enabled for all users, as long as "enable_ld_rbac_checks" is also on.
+  - A session parameter called "enable_session_rbac_checks".
+This parameter is session local and can be set by any user.
+When this is on, then RBAC is enabled for the current session, as long as "enable_ld_rbac_checks" is also on.
+The intention is that this can be used to test RBAC in a single session, without having to turn it on for everyone.

+They will all default to false initially.
+Once we have finished implementing everything, we will update them to true for certain candidate customers.
+Once we are confident in our implementation, we will remove "enable_ld_rbac_checks" and "enable_session_rbac_checks", and change the default of "enable_rbac_checks" to true.

+All new SQL commands will be available to all users.
+The SQL commands will update user privileges, but emit a notice if RBAC is disabled.

 ## Testing Plan